backstage/backstage/.changeset/wise-stingrays-sniff.md

 '@backstage/plugin-search': patch
 ---

-Added `aria-label` attribute to DialogTitle element & set `aria-modal` attribute to `true` for improved accessibility in the search modal.
+Added `aria-label` attribute to DialogTitle element and set `aria-modal` attribute to `true` for improved accessibility in the search modal.